sktime/sktime/GOVERNANCE.rst

 the cast votes is enough.
 The vote needs to be open for five days excluding weekends.

-Core developers that have not contributed to the project (commits or GitHub comments) in the past 12 months will automatically become *inactive* and give up their rights and responsibilities.
+Core developers that have not contributed to the project in the past one-year-period will automatically become *inactive* and give up their rights and responsibilities.
 When they become active again, they can retake their role without having to be appointed.

+Becoming inactive in the above sense means not contributing for the period via:

+* creating pull requests
+* commenting on pull requests or issues
+* attending one of the regular meetings

+Becoming active (after becoming inactive) in the above sense requires one of:

+* an approved pull request authored by the core developer
+* a contribution to the community that is minuted in one of the regular meetings

 .. _coc-committee-members: